-Two years ago, J. Lohr began the Touching Lives program in memory of Carol Waldorf Lohr, late wife of founder Jerry Lohr.
+Three years ago, J. Lohr began the Touching Lives program in memory of Carol Waldorf Lohr, late wife of founder Jerry Lohr.
 In 2008, Carol, who was the muse for Jerry’s Napa Valley vineyard, passed away unexpectedly due to complications related to breast cancer.
 Since, the Lohr family has been working to curtail the impact of breast cancer in the lives of other families.

 Touching Lives, One Toast at a Time

 In 2010, we set out to provide 500 mammograms for women in need by donating $2 from every bottle sold of our J. Lohr Carol’s Vineyard Sauvignon Blanc and Cabernet Sauvignon to the National Breast Cancer Foundation.
 With more than 2,000 mammograms funded to date, we have long surpassed our goal!
 As we partner again with NBCF for the third year in a row, we will continue to expand our efforts to raise money in support of early detection, which has been proven to save lives.
 Read More. $2 per bottle is donated to the National Breast Cancer Foundation

 For more information on NBCF, or to make a donation, please visit www.nationalbreastcancer.org.

 The 2008 vintage will go down on record as one of the smallest in the last quarter century.
 Low winter rainfall, in concert with spring frost and a very hot week in May during set, seemed to initiate the perfect storm for low grape berry pollination and low crop yields.
 Although lacking in abundance, 2008 did produce some very dark and powerful Cabernet Sauvignon with more than enough maturity for a mid-October harvest in the range of 28° Brix.

 Cases produced: 820

 Very approachable now, but will improve over the next five to ten years